michel-leonard/C-Quadratic-Sieve/README.md

 The software is intended as a generalist factorization solution.

-[msieve](https://github.com/radii/msieve)'s author claims that no software is faster than his between 40 and 50 digits :
-- msieve153.exe was downloaded from [sourceforge.net](https://sourceforge.net/u/jasonp_sf/profile/) during development
-- under 50 digits the current software was ranked faster than the popular msieve

 ## Random

 Tens of thousands of random factorization tests have been performed using: